Lose weight, stress less, and find happiness- the most common new year resolution.

 According to the National Health and Nutrition Examination Survey, two-thirds of Americans over the age of 20 are overweight or obese.
 So chances are high that your No. 1 resolution this year is to shed pounds, whether it’s 5 or 50.
-Here’s your action plan to win the battle of the bulge:
+For tips on weight loss follow our weight loss action plan.

 Goal 2: Stress Less

 Try Mindful meditation.
 Stress triggers the body to release stress hormones, which can throw off your hormone balance or worsen any preexisting imbalances, so it’s important to find ways to manage your response to stressors.
 “We don’t have much control over what stresses us out—a loved one who is sick, the economy—but we can train our minds and hearts to notice and modify our own reactions to the stress,” says Jeff Brantley, MD, director of the Mindfulness-Based Stress Reduction Program at Duke Integrative Medicine.
 What is mindful meditation exactly?
 “It can be as simple as stopping every hour to take deep breaths at your computer,” says Brantley.
 “The key is to develop your natural ability to stop and check in with your body every few hours to notice if you’re tensing your shoulders or feeling overwhelmed in general.”
 Another way to check in with the body?
 Tape notes that say “breathe” or “relax” to your mirror, computer, or car dashboard to remind yourself to pause and take a few breaths.
 Brantley also says reaching out to friends and family through Twitter can give you a boost.